 Unexpected events in global markets can hit hard

-“Currency fluctuations can have major consequences for companies that aren’t prepared,” Kesti says.
+“Currency fluctuations can have major consequences for companies that aren’t prepared,” Eek Nielsen says.
 “At the end of 2014, for example, the dollar strengthened against the Swedish krona by more than 30 percent in a short space of time, and clearly if a company imports products priced in dollars, that causes a huge difference that can require adjustments to the business model or pricing.”

 Currency hedging can also be a way of buying time when unexpected events occur, such as Brexit or the collapse of Lehman Brothers.
 If a company has hedged its flows, it gains a degree of certainty, and results remain stable in an uncertain world.
-You buy time to allow for adjustments to the new situation
+You buy time to allow for adjustments to the new situation.

 Three steps for managing risk

 The first step is to analyse the company’s exposures – then you can assess how sensitive the company is to these risks.
-You analyse your currency streams and calculate how much revenue the company would lose in the event that the dollar or euro suddenly plummeted in value.
+You analyse your currency streams and calculate how much revenue the company would lose in the event the dollar or euro suddenly plummets in value.
 Or, if they strengthen, how would that impact the company’s costs and profit?

 The same exercise can be carried out in relation to interest expenses.
 What impact would a higher interest rate have on earnings?

-Regardless of whether you are an importer or an exporter, the fluctuations in currency markets affect the bottom line – in a positive or negative way.
+Regardless of whether you are an importer or an exporter, fluctuations in currency markets affect the bottom line – in a positive or negative way.
 Therefore having an effective currency management strategy is key.
 Want to optimise your currency strategy even further?
 Give our 5 tips on optimising your currency management a read.